gbroxey/blog/wip.md

 In my [prime counting post][lucyfenwick] we developed an algorithm to compute $\pi(x)$, the number of primes up to $x$, in something like $O(x^{2/3} (\log x \log \log x)^{1/3})$ time using Fenwick trees and Lucy's algorithm.

-This time we're going to be doing something no one should actually do, and use sums of multiplicative functions to develop an algorithm to compute $\pi(x)$ in about $O(x^{2/3} \log(x))$ time.
+This time we're going to be doing something no one should actually do, and use sums of multiplicative functions to develop an algorithm to compute $\pi(x)$ in $O(x^{2/3} \log(x))$ time.
 Really, it's not actually so bad asymptotically, but it is worse.
 Don't use this.

 The setup here will rely on the following functions: